All the Details On Miley Cyrus' Peacock Pride Concert, Stand By You - E! Online

 The Peacock special is produced by Den of Thieves and Miley and Tish Cyrus's production company, Hopetown Entertainment.
 Jesse Ignjatovic, Evan Prager and Barb Bialkowski serve as executive producers for Den of Thieves.
 Miley, Tish, Adam Leber and Adriana Arce also serve as executive producers.
 Samantha Brooke Green serves as co-executive producer with Jordan Barrow for Den of Thieves along with producer Alex Hiegel.

-Miley Cyrus Presents Stand By You premieres on Friday, June 25 at 5 p.m.
-PT / 8 p.m.
-ET on Peacock.
+Miley Cyrus Presents Stand By You premieres on Friday, June 25 on Peacock.